Entry Level Courses

 Prereq: SOC 1340

 Sociological concepts, theories and methods to analyze the causes and consequences of social problems.
 Social problems discussed may include crime, substance abuse, income inequalities, discrimination, poverty, race relations, health care, family issues, and the environment.
 How American culture and values shape societal conditions, public discourse and policy.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Fall, Spring)

 Credits: 3.
 Contact Hours: Lecture 3.